Shell Shockers: Controller Bindings

+Customization

+The default controls can be changed in game settings to the players own comfort.
+The control settings are in the first panel of the settings, and they can be altered in-game.
+The player presses the key they play with when in a certain control box.
+Additionally, keys that are not used in the game can also be added as controls.
+Many players like to have right click as their aim button as it is like that in many other FPS games.
+It can also be beneficial to use the right mouse button as your grenade key because using 'Q' compromises easy access to the 'A' key, impacting movement.

 Development and release

-Josh Langley, David Brabbins, and Jason Kapalka would begin working on Shell Shockers which was made using the Babylon.js engine, later releasing it on September 1, 2017.
-Eventually the mobile version for the game would be made and put on the Apple Store for iOS and Google Play Store for Android.
+Blue Wizard Digital began working on Shell Shockers which was made using the Babylon.js engine, later releasing it on September 1, 2017.
+A mobile version for the game was made and put on the Apple Store for iOS and Google Play Store until its shutdown in 2024.

 Reception

 Shell Shockers is considered the most popular game made by Canadian video game company Blue Wizard Digital.
 In mid-2019, the game had almost 40 million players worldwide; as of July 2025, Shell Shockers has more than 200 million total lifetime players.
 Many other gaming platforms also offer the browser-based game, such as CrazyGames.
 The game received generally favorable reviews, with reviewers praising the uniqueness of the concept.